How is the weather shaping up for Independence Day fireworks displays?

 Fireworks explode near the White House in Washington Saturday, July 4, 2009.(AP Photo/Alex Brandon)

-"D.C. will be one of those battlezones as we get later into the week," he said.
-"There's a pretty good bet there may be some showers and thunderstorms towards the weekend."
+"D.C. will be one of those battlezones as we head into the weekend," Devore said.
+"There's a slight chance there may be some showers and thunderstorms in the area."

 In the Southwest, particularly in states that have already seen heightened wildfire risks, many locations are canceling fireworks plans due to drought conditions.